 This homemade ketchup is made with simple, flavourful ingredients your kids and toddlers already love, and is sweetened naturally with dates and caramelized onions instead of high fructose corn syrup.
 My husband loves it on my homemade sweet potato fries.
 I love it mixed into scrambled eggs.
 Baby E is a freaking ketchup MONSTER and likes it on EVERYTHING.
 Tomato is probably his favourite food in general, so it didn’t surprise me that his face lit up when I made this.

-If you’re doing BLW (baby led weaning) at home, this homemade ketchup with no added sugar would be a perfect, balanced dip for these Salmon Sweet Potato Fingers, these mini Broccoli Egg bites, or these Frittata Fingers.
+If you’re doing BLW (baby led weaning) at home, this homemade ketchup with no added sugar would be a perfect, balanced dip for these Salmon Sweet Potato Fingers, these mini Broccoli Egg bites, these homemade McDonalds Chicken Nuggets, or these Frittata Fingers.

 Healthy No Added Sugar Homemade Ketchup